sdgilley/search-images/README.md

     * `COMPUTER_VISION_ENDPOINT` - the endpoint you created from the OCR Quickstart
     * `COMPUTER_VISION_SUBSCRIPTION_KEY` - the key you created from the OCR Quickstart

+> 📘 BEFORE YOU START - Clean up your images folder!
+>
+> Save yourself time by first deleting images that are no longer in use.
+For Microsoft articles, use the [Repo cleanup tool](https://review.learn.microsoft.com/help/contribute/clean-repo-tool?branch=main) to get rid of orphaned images.

 ## Run the script

 1. Edit the file **search-image.py** and fill out the `PUT YOUR DETAILS HERE` section with your values.
 This is where you say what to search for, where to search, and where to write results.